Chicago Bears Vs. Los Angeles Rams Preview And Odds: Rams Must Win On ‘SNF’ To Keep Playoff Hopes Alive

 A pair of disappointing teams meet on NBC’s Sunday Night Football, with both the Chicago Bears and Los Angeles Rams at risk of falling out of playoff contention completely without a victory in the matchup.
 The disappointment may be greater for the Rams, however.
-They’ve muddled to a 5-4 record after appearing in the Super Bowl last season — despite signing 25-year-old quarterback Jared Goff to a four year contract extension for $134 million, per NFL.com.
+They’ve muddled to a 5-4 record after appearing in the Super Bowl last season — despite signing 25-year-old quarterback Jared Goff to a four-year contract extension for $134 million, per NFL.com.

 The contract includes a record $110 million in guaranteed cash for Goff, who propelled the Rams to a 13-3 record last season.
 But Goff, the NFL’s top overall draft pick in 2016 out of the University of California, managed to complete just 19 of 38 passes without a touchdown as the New England Patriots defeated the Rams in Super Bowl 53, 13-3.
 So far this season, Goff has posted a passer rating of just 82.7.
 That’s his lowest since his rookie, 2016 season.